NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Introduction

-Currently, there exists a plethora of post-processing detection algorithms that work on \varADI{} sequences.
-Most of these algorithms belong to the PSF-subtraction family, which aims to model the speckle field and subtract it from each frame in the \varADI{} sequence, de-rotate the residual images according to the parallactic angles, and finally collapse them into a final frame \citep{Marois2008Confidence}, commonly referred to as processed frame.
+Currently, there exist a plethora of post-processing detection algorithms that work on \varADI{} sequences.
+Most of these algorithms belong to the point spread function (PSF) subtraction family, which aims to model the speckle field and subtract it from each frame in the \varADI{} sequence, derotate the residual images according to the parallactic angles, and finally collapse them into a final frame \citep{Marois2008Confidence}, commonly referred to as a processed frame.
 Examples of these techniques are the locally optimized combination of images \citep[LOCI,][]{Lafrenierex_2007ANewAlgorithm} and its variants TLOCI \citep{Marois_2014} and MLOCI \citep{wahhaj_2015}, principal component analysis \citep[PCA,][]{Soummer2012Detection,Amara2012Pynpoint}, the low-rank plus sparse decomposition \citep[LLSG,][]{Gomez2016LowRank}, and the non-negative matrix factorization \citep[NMF,][]{Ren2018NonNegative}.
-PSF subtraction is usually followed by a detection algorithm, which can be either based on an S/N map \citep{Mawet2014Fundamental} or on a more advanced technique, such as the standardized trajectory intensity mean \citep[STIM,][]{Pairet2019STIM} or the regime-switching model \citep[RSM,][]{Dahlqvist2020Regime}.
-Another family of algorithms, based on an inverse problem approach, relies on directly modeling the expected planetary signal and tracking it along the \varADI{} sequence.
-This is typically done by estimating the contrast of the potential planetary signal via maximum likelihood estimation.
+PSF subtraction is usually followed by a detection algorithm, which can be either based on an signal-to-noise ratio (S/N) map \citep{Mawet2014Fundamental} or on a more recent technique, such as the standardized trajectory intensity mean \citep[STIM,][]{Pairet2019STIM} or the regime-switching model \citep[RSM,][]{Dahlqvist2020Regime}.
+Another family of algorithms, based on an inverse problem approach, relies on directly modelling the expected planetary signal and tracking it along the \varADI{} sequence.
+This is typically done by estimating the contrast of the potential planetary signal via a maximum likelihood estimation.
 Examples of these methods include ANDROMEDA \citep{Cantalloube2015_andromeda}, the forward model matched filter \citep[FMMF,][]{Ruffio2017_FMMF}, the exoplanet detection based on patch covariances \citep[PACO,][]{Flasseur2018_PACO}, or the temporal reference analysis of planets \citep[TRAP,][]{Samland2021TRAP}.
-Recently, a new post-processing approach based on machine learning has emerged in HCI.
-In particular, SODIRF and SODINN \citep{Gomez2018Supervised} are two binary classifiers that use a random forest and a convolutional neural network, respectively, to distinguish between companion signatures and residual noise in processed frames.
-More recently, \citet{Gebhard_2022} proposed a modified version of the half-sibling regression by \citet{Scholkopf2016_HSR} using a ridge regression with generalized cross-validation.
+Recently, post-processing approaches based on supervised machine learning have emerged in HCI. \citet{Gomez2018Supervised} introduced the SODIRF and SODINN machine learning models, which are two binary classifiers that use a random forest and a convolutional neural network (CNN), respectively, to distinguish between companion signatures and residual noise in processed frames. \citet{Yip2020Pushing} trained a generative adversarial network with real data from the NICMOS camera (Hubble Space Telescope) to obtain a suitable dataset for training a CNN discriminative model to image companions.
+More recently, \citet{Gebhard_2022} proposed a modified version of the half-sibling regression \citep{Scholkopf2016_HSR} using a ridge regression with generalized cross-validation.
+Also, \citet{Flasseur2023deepPACO-arxiv} presented deep PACO, an adaptation of the PACO algorithm to supervised learning through a CNN architecture, which resulted in an improvement on both the detection and characterization of exoplanets.